Current Vacancies

 • How to Apply

-If you are interested in joining our Front of House Volunteer Team, please contact Richard Hepworth at volunteers@wakefield-cathedral.org.uk or call 01924 373923.
+If you are interested in joining our Front of House Volunteer Team, please contact the Cathedral Office on admin@wakefield-cathedral.org.uk or call 01924 373923.

 We look forward to welcoming you to the team and working together to make Wakefield Cathedral a place where everyone feels at home.